Leyden Cheese Sauce for Burritos

 - Dice onion and garlic

-- Brown ground meat in large skillet.
+- Brown ground meat in a large skillet.
 Add onions and garlic to soften.
 Season with spices.

-- Build burritos with refried beans, meat and vegetables.
-Put a few tablespoons cheese sauce inside.
-Tuck ends in and roll.
+- Build burritos with refried beans, meat, and vegetables.
+Put a few tablespoons of cheese sauce inside.
+Tuck ends in and roll them up.

-Arrange on plate with seam side down and then top with the cheese sauce and your favorite toppings.
+Arrange them on a plate with seam side down and then top them with the cheese sauce and your favorite toppings.

 Set up a fixings bar with anything you like.
 Some great fixings are diced tomatoes, shredded lettuce, sliced hot peppers (either fresh or pickled), sliced green onions, sliced black olives, avocado slices, and your favorite salsa.

 Burritos can also be made with any leftover protein you have.
-Chicken, pork, venison, can be used.
-Just use the same technique to cook them
+Chicken, pork, and venison can be used.
+Just use the same technique to cook them.
+If you’re a burrito fan, try these air fryer burritos.
+They’re quick, easy, and delicious.

 I hope you like the recipe today for Leyden Cheese Sauce for Burritos!